-Zoning By-law Amendments and Concurrent Applications The proposed changes in s.1.6.3.3.1 do not clarify whether a zoning by-law amendment deemed complete as of October 20, 2021 would amend Zoning By-law 1-88 (the "Former ZBL"), or the New ZBL, or both.
-If the intent is to amend the Former ZBL, there is a conflict with the Preamble to the transition provisions, which indicates that assessments of transition issues will be determined under the Former ZBL "as it read on October 20, 2021", which would negate an approval obtained after that date.
+Zoning By-law Amendments and Concurrent Applications

+The proposed changes in section 1.6.3.3.1 do not clarify whether a zoning by-law amendment deemed complete as of October 20, 2021 would amend Zoning By-law 1-88 (the "Former ZBL"), or the New ZBL, or both.

+If the intent is to amend the Former ZBL, there is a conflict with the preamble to the transition provisions, which indicates that assessments of transition issues will be determined under the Former ZBL "as it read on October 20, 2021", which would negate an approval obtained after that date.

 There seems to be an intent to allow certain applications that implement a zoning by-law amendment filed on or before October 20, 2021, but not yet approved, to be assessed under the Former ZBL (see s.
 1.6.3.3.2).
-However, that flexibility does not apply where a related application is filed concurrently with a zoning by-law amendment application prior to October 20, 2021, as is the case here.
+However, that flexibility does not apply where a related application is filed concurrently with the zoning by-law amendment application prior to October 20, 2021, as is the case here.
 Furthermore, the flexibility is again negated by the requirement to comply with the Former ZBL "as it read on October 20, 2021".
 Similarly, Section 1.6.3.3.5, which allows for approval of applications filed on or before October 20, 2021, omits Official Plan and Site Plan approvals, which should be included, and is also affected by the "as it read on October 20, 2021" issue.

-Related and Future Applications The transition provisions seem to allow applications (excluding Official Plan Amendments) that implement a zoning approval to be assessed under the Former ZBL under certain conditions as provided for in s.
+Related and Future Applications

+The transition provisions seem to allow applications (excluding Official Plan Amendments) that implement a zoning approval to be assessed under the Former ZBL under certain conditions as provided for in s.
 1.6.2.8.1 of the New ZBL.

 However, this provision does not function as intended because building permit applications arising from applications transitioned under s.
 1.6.2.8.1 will still be subject to the Former ZBL "as it read on October 20, 2021".
 This limiting language is also found in the Preamble to the transition provisions.
-Ten Year Time Limit The proposed revisions in s.1.6.4.2, which as written repeals the transition provisions of the New ZBL after 10 years, do not address the Fundamental problem of indeterminate liability for property owners and are arbitrary.
-Our client urges the City to adopt a more measured approach by converting the 10 year sunset date to a review of the transition provisions in 10 years.